Bonding Warehouse

-The Bonding Warehouse is a historic building in the city centre of York in England.
+The Bonding Warehouse is a historic building in the city centre of York, England.

 The building lies between Skeldergate and the southwest bank of the River Ouse.
-It was constructed in two sections, the northern block being built between 1872 and 1873, and the southern block in 1875.
-Both were designed by George Styan, the surveyor of the city of York.
-It was originally known as the Bonded Warehouse, and commissioned by York Corporation, for customs house officials to store goods on which duty had not yet been paid.
+It was constructed in two sections: the northern block was built between 1872 and 1873, and the southern block in 1875.
+Both were designed by George Styan, surveyor to the city of York.
+It was originally known as the Bonded Warehouse and commissioned by York Corporation for customs house officials to store goods on which duty had not yet been paid.

-In the 20th century, there was less commercial traffic on the river, and the warehouse closed in 1958.
-It was then used by Rowntree's for storage, then in 1981 was converted into a pub and steakhouse.
-In the 1990s, it was converted into a music and comedy venue, but it closed in 2000, following flooding.
-In 2004, it was briefly squatted by the York Peace Collective.
-In 2012, it was converted into a mix of offices and apartments, with concrete casings and a new footbridge enabling access even when the local area was flooded.
-The building has been grade II listed since 1977.
+In the 20th century, commercial traffic on the river declined, and the warehouse closed in 1958.
+It was then used by Rowntree's for storage, and in 1981 was converted into a pub and steakhouse.
+In the 1990s it became a music and comedy venue, but closed in 2000 following flooding.
+In 2004 it was briefly squatted by the York Peace Collective.
+In 2012 it was converted into a mix of offices and apartments, with concrete casings and a new footbridge enabling access even when the surrounding area was flooded.
+The building has been Grade II listed since 1977.
+Since 2024 it has included workspace operated by the coworking company Patch.